 "We hope that our story opens to door to conversations on addiction and struggle, and to hope and healing."

-We miss Matt every day, he was a beautiful person, my best friend, an awesome dad, he was funny and playful and full of love.
-I hate that he struggled, that life became so dark for him, addiction can dim even the brightest people, the brightest lights.
-We hope that our story opens to door to conversations on addiction and struggle, and to hope and healing.
-And we hope to raise money for the Trini Foundation who offers yoga scholarships to addicts in recovery.
-The practice of yoga is transformative, it has been a daily form of therapy that has helped me and my children through our struggle.
-Yoga, used in conjunction with addiction treatment, helps patients overcome substance abuse disorders along with mental health issues.
+We miss Matt everyday; he was a beautiful person, my best friend, a joyful and loving dad, funny and playful and full of love.
+I hate that he struggled and that life became so dark for him.
+Addiction can dim even the brightest people, the brightest lights.
+We hope that our story opens the door to conversations on addiction and struggle, and to hope and healing.

 With the Trini Foundation, we are raising money in an effort to provide yoga scholarships to those in recovery.
 Yoga helps!
 It is an honor to work with the Trini Foundation which is a program that was created to bring awareness to addiction and remove the stigma of the affliction.
 Our goal is to begin a conversation so that we can pay it forward in hopes that other people don’t experience what we went through."